systematic-magic/AgingPubMed/research_papers_html.rst

 15.2.
 Reference Title
 ^^^^^^^^^^^^^^^^^^^^

 15.2.1.
-Title can be written in :ref:`sentence case<sentence_case>`, Title case or in ALL CAPS.
+Title can be written in :ref:`sentence case<sentence_case>`, :ref:`title case<title_case>` or in ALL CAPS.
 All these formats are allowed.
 Format of title is allowed to be inconsistent accross all references in the article.

 15.2.2.
 Check that title is followed by a period (.).
 There should be a space after period.